Maxwell013/Logger/README.md

 int main() {

-    // Note: by default, all flags are set to true!
-    Logger::debug("Testing different output flags!");
+    // Note: by default, most flags are set to true!
+(See flag defaults below) Logger::debug("Testing different output flags!");

     // Use the Logger::clearFlags() to set flags to false